 Whether we like it or not, the winter holidays are here.
 Holidays can be stressful - for a variety of reasons (infertility, travel, social commitments, finding the perfect presents, money, early pregnancy, a new baby, etc.), or for seemingly no reason at all.
-This year, we here at Tempdrop wanted to give you some tips for making it through the holidays with your emotional health intact.
+At Tempdrop we want to give you some tips for making it through the holidays with your emotional health intact.

-If you think it will be helpful, schedule some down time!
-This could be something as simple as watching a holiday or winter movie at home alone or with just your family.
-Or half an hour to read a book, listen to a podcast, or journal alone.
+If you think it will be helpful, schedule some downtime!
+This could be something as simple as watching a holiday or winter movie at home alone or just with your immediate family, half an hour out of the chaos to read a book, listen to a podcast, or journal alone.

-It's so easy to turn to junk food during the holidays - it's definitely plentiful in stores!
-Don't worry about indulging sometimes, but try making a meal plan so that you also take in food that's more nutritionally dense.
+It's so easy to turn to junk food during the holidays - let's face it - it's definitely plentiful in stores right now!
+Don't worry about indulging sometimes, but try making a meal plan where you also have the opportunity to take in food that's more nutritionally dense.
 This will help you feel more energized and ready for what you have coming up, as well as decrease your trips to the store!

 For some nutrition tips from a Certified Nutritional Practitioner, check out our Nutrition During the Holidays blog!